Thanks to opening, funding, and spending over 100 hours testing accounts with eight different robo-advisors

-.
-In this comparison, we will compare Betterment vs Ally Invest Advisors to see which robo-advisor is better.
+, we know our robos inside and out.
+For this review, we will compare Betterment vs Ally Invest Advisors to see which robo-advisor is better.

-Overall, Betterment boasts 4.50 stars versus Ally Invest Advisors's 3.50 stars.
-And, as far as individual category awards go, Betterment was rated Best in Class - Cost, Best in Class - Investment Approach, Best in Class - Platforms & Tools and Best in Class - Customer Service, while Ally Invest Advisors was rated none of these.
+Overall, Betterment boasts 5.00 stars versus Ally Invest Advisors's 3.50 stars.
+And, as far as individual category awards go, Betterment posted awards Best in Class - Cost, Best in Class - Investment Approach and Best in Class - Platforms & Tools, while Ally Invest Advisors found itself with none of these.